Selected Passages from Hungarian-Ottoman Wars

 Palatine Wesselényi Ferenc

-Let us talk about the weird conspiracy that almost united Hungary which was divided into three parts, and let us take a look at the only military clash during its seven years…
+Let us talk about the strange conspiracy that almost united Hungary, divided into three parts, and let us take a look at the only military clash during its seven years…

-The Battle of Gombás was the only military conflict of the Wesselényi Conspiration against the Habsburgs but it is a great occasion to talk about the events that radically changed the history of Hungary and Croatia.
-Even though the rebels defeated the Imperials at Gombás on 23 April 1670, this victory amounted to nothing.
-Let us take a look into the situation.
-We have to go back in time and cannot avoid mentioning the famous Winter Campaign of Count Zrínyi Miklós aka Nikola Zrinski in 1664, you can read more about it here:
+The Battle of Gombás was the only military conflict of the Wesselényi Conspiracy against the Habsburgs, but it is a good opportunity to talk about the events that radically changed the history of Hungary and Croatia.
+Although the rebels defeated the imperial forces at Gombás on 23 April 1670, the victory was meaningless.
+Let us take a look at the situation.
+We have to go back in time and cannot avoid mentioning the famous winter campaign of Count Zrínyi Miklós alias Nikola Zrinski in 1664, you can read more about it here:

 https://www.hungarianottomanwars.com/1541-1699/the-famous-winter-campaign-of-zrinyi-1664/